Nutty, buttery, crisp caviar -- from the kibbutz

 In 2006, CITES halted the global export of all wild caviar from sturgeon in the Caspian and Black Seas, creating an unexpected market opportunity for the two fish-farmers, who both grew up on a kibbutz collective community in northern Israel.

-Their fish farm, Caviar Galilee, across the road from Kibbutz Dan near Israel's border with Lebanon, produced three metric tons (3.3069 tons) of caviar in 2011 and is aiming to reach eight metric tons by 2015.
+Their fish farm, Caviar Galilee, across the road from Kibbutz Dan near Israel's border with Lebanon, produced three tonnes of caviar in 2011 and is aiming to reach eight tonnes by 2015.
 That makes an awful lot of 50 gram glass jars.

-The farm comprises 40 ponds of 250 square-meters, with approximately 70,000 sturgeon of the Osetra species and it produces some of the finest farmed caviar worldwide.
+The farm comprises 40 ponds of 250 square-metres, with approximately 70,000 sturgeon of the Osetra species and it produces some of the finest farmed caviar worldwide.

 "We've been using it for about two years and a half, three years.
 It's a sustainable product coming from Israel, farm raised with very clear water, you know.
-So the flavor is very clean, no after-flavor, no muddiness like you can find sometimes in a farm raised caviar," Bruel said.
+So the flavour is very clean, no after-flavour, no muddiness like you can find sometimes in a farm raised caviar," Bruel said.

 COMPETITION